 Minimising the spread of COVID-19

-It is important that local authorities and providers take account of their own circustances and assessment of risk when implementating this guidance, and take every appropriate step to ensure the safety and wellbeing of children and staff.
-Bespoke risk assessments should be completed for children and staff with particular vulnerabilities and appropriate mitigations adopted.
+It is important that local authorities and providers take account of their own circustances and assessment of risk when implementating this guidance and take every appropriate step to ensure the safety and wellbeing of children and staff.

 Contents of this page